jamesrharwood/thesis/data/iv_changes.md

 stage: ongoing
 ---

-Journals, funders and ethics committees can make RGs appear as a priority by prominently mentioning them early in author instructions, by placing checklists earlier in compiled PDFs, and by publicizing when RGs are used by reviewers.
+Journals, funders and ethics committees can make RGs appear as a priority:

+* Make them prominent in author instructions.
+* Placing checklists earlier in compiled PDFs.
+* Publicize when RGs are used by reviewers.
+* Funders could ask about RGs/checklists when collecting updates from grant recipients.

 ---